 Organic Shape Concept Development | 3D Sculptor

 Parametric modeling tools require the development of construction sketches and curves to define 3D surfaces, and can require hours of painstaking setup work to develop a concept shape.
-And when change those curves and shapes, you run the risk that the wrong move might cause everything to fall apart.
+And when changing those curves and shapes, you run the risk that the wrong move might cause everything to fall apart.
 For the final design, these techniques are great for developing a robust shape, but at the start of the design process, you sometimes want to develop a few ideas quickly.

 This is where 3D Sculptor comes in.
 It is a fully browser-based design application, so it will run on any device that can run a browser.
 Yes, that means it will run on your mac or iPad, and your Android or iOs phone, if your fingers are small enough.
 It allows you to create primitives, and manipulate them by pushing and pulling drag handles on the model, in a process that feels similar to sculpting out of clay.
 It has some great tools for controlling the design, but you have the ultimate freedom to quickly manipulate the shape you want.